 Humans understand how painful it is to be at the receiving end of pain.
 A quality that perhaps cannot be attributed to an animal.
-Surprisingly this unique ability to vicariously feel and understand a gamut of emotions brings out the compassionate side and the wicked side of a human.
+Surprisingly this unique ability to vicariously feel and understand a gamut of emotions brings out the compassionate side and the evil side of a human.

-An animal on the other hand fights for its food, its territory, its mate and to protect its clan.
+An animal, on the other hand, fights for its food, its territory, its mate and to protect its clan.
 In its world, an act of violence is triggered by the instinct to survive.
 Nothing less.
 Nothing more.
 Looking back, it must have been pretty much the same instinct that guided the course of a human life thousands of years ago until humans stopped hunting for food and instead began forming settlements, cultivating food and domesticating animals.

 Once humans found a way to sustain the food supply, survival was guaranteed.
-But now they didn’t want to just survive.
+But now they didn’t want to survive.
 They wanted to live.
 It was not long before humans realized that it is not just their stomach that is hungry; there was the mind, the heart and the soul that was hungry too.

 Humans turn mad if all they got to do was to eat and sleep.
 The intellect and spirit need constant nourishment too.
-Humans need the company of other humans to interact, to share thoughts, feelings and emotions to preserve their sanity.
+Humans need the company of other humans to interact, to share thoughts, feelings, and emotions to preserve their sanity.
 Humans are not wired to survive isolation.

 And somehow, in gaining this understanding of interdependence came along a transformation in human quality — of (being)either the compassionate, benevolent human or the evil, jealous, selfish human and worst of all: the sadist.

-A few individual’s hatred, jealousy towards a community, country and the need for territorial supremacy for economical, political leverage has resulted in the worst of pogroms, genocides and mass shootings wiping out generations off the face of earth.
+A few individual’s hatred, jealousy towards a community, country and the need for territorial supremacy for economic, political leverage has resulted in the worst of pogroms, genocides and mass shootings wiping out generations off the face of the earth.
 What can be the psychology behind killing everyone in your way to gain maximum territorial control when all there is left to rule are piles of dead bodies?!!
-When countries are annexed after a war somebody has to provide food, water, shelter, healthcare, education to the people under the victors rule right?!
+When countries are annexed after a war, somebody has to provide food, water, shelter, healthcare, education to the people under the victors rule right?!
 How long can the madness of killing people continue?
-How much of bloodshed does it take to quench the anger and revenge that foster people resorting to arms, guns and bombs?!
+How much of bloodshed does it take to quench the anger and revenge that foster people were resorting to arms, guns, and bombs?!